Department website: http://wvucancer.org/education/Graduate

 CCB 700.
 Selected Topics in Cancer Cell Biology.
 3 Hours.

-PR: BMS 730 or consent.
+PR: CCB 730 or consent.
 This course is designed for upper level graduate students.
 An expansion of the concepts and mechanisms of cancer biology through review of selected topics including cellular signals and tumor microenvironment, as well as diagnostics and therapeutic strategies.

 CCB 701.
 Biochemical and Oncogenic Signaling.
 3 Hours.